the longest funeral ever

 799.89 Bizarre personal appearance ()

-Despite that, she’s been a pretty incredible PCP, so eight years later, there I sat, discussing my inability to focus, my recent anxiety attacks, mood swings, and the general mess of my life, explaining how yoga and writing seem to be the only two things that help steady my thoughts.
+Despite our strange on-ramp, she’s a pretty incredible PCP, and eight years later, there I sat, discussing my inability to focus, recent anxiety attacks, mood swings, and the general mess of my life, explaining how yoga and writing seem to be the only two things that help steady my thoughts.
 She concluded that I probably had a highly functioning mind and my job was too restrictive of an environment to support it, that I had been operating in a box, and quitting was the first step to breaking free.
 She hesitated to put me on any sort of medication, because she was afraid it would interfere with my creativity and thoughts, no matter how crazy.
 When she learned I enjoyed writing, she said, “I mean, Ernest Hemingway, James Joyce, Faulkner…no one told them they had ADD and had to be medicated.”
 Ahh, perhaps not, but they were all preeetty intense alcoholics, which may or may not have lead to their death.
 Sooo…?

 Because every office visit needs a diagnosis, she chose Adjustment Reaction for mine.
 She scribbled a word on a card and told me to read up on it at home and to let her know if it described how I felt.